Javelin1991/CZ2006_Software_Engineering/README.md

 - Enabled searching both restaurants and carparks by utilizing ``real-time data retrieval`` using google places API and data from https://data.gov.sg/ respectively
 - the storage of the app users information is remote and implemented with ``cloud data storage``.

-Refer to the respective uploaded folders for more details.
+Refer to Coursework Project Report for more details.
+For the project demonstration video : https://www.youtube.com/watch?v=QWGCBdcrFso&t=354s

 **Disclaimer : The source code that are used to implement the coursework project is no longer maintained.
 There may be errors or bugs that did not exist at the time of creation.**